 Not for participation points.
 Not for confederation balance.
-Every probability you see in the app is the output of 125+ years of international football data, four model enhancements, and 10,000 simulated tournaments — run fresh after every result.
+Every probability you see in the app is the output of 125+ years of international football data, four model enhancements, and 10,000 simulations of the full tournament (Monte Carlo) — run fresh after every result.

 The official FIFA rankings reward participation, weight recent results too heavily, and treat a 1-0 squeaker the same as a 5-0 demolition.
 A team's ranking can be inflated by scheduling the right opponents at the right time.